Lending a voice to characters that are rarely heard in film, Moonlight redefines the coming-of-age genre.

 Elegantly directed by Barry Jenkins, his luminous second feature is mesmerising and tactile, its vibrancy and prominent focus on the ocean creates a trance-like experience.
 While Juan teaches Little to swim in a beautifully tender scene, the waves engulf you as they wash over the entangled pair.

-Moonlight is built upon a collection of low-key, subtle moments that not only moved me but completely dismantled me.
+Moonlight is built upon a collection of low-key, subtle glimpses that are not only moving, but emotionally dismantling.